 Test of English as a foreign language (TOEFL) --

 Dual enrollment Yes

-Credit for qualified life experience* Implied no
+Credit for qualified life experience* Yes

 Advance placement (AP) credits Yes

 *This can include previous jobs, trainings, licenses/credentials, or seminars.
 You may need to complete an exam or provide a portfolio to earn credit.

 ACT 25th-75th Percentile Currently Unavailable